MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ---
 title: Design areas for a mission-critical workload on Azure
-description: The design areas represent the architecturally significant topics which must be discussed and designed for when defining a target architecture
+description: The design areas represent the architecturally significant topics that must be discussed and designed for when defining a target architecture
 author: calcof
 ms.author: calcof
 ms.date: 02/02/2022